March 25: How Many Sundays Left?

 View Video Transcript

-But when you think about it, people don’t change that much.
-Do you know anyone in your life who has really changed their life?
+But when you think about it, people don’t change that much, you know.
+Do you know anyone in your life that has really changed their life?
 Who has really said, “No, I’m fed up.
-I’m dissatisfied,” and gone on a radically different path?
-It doesn’t happen that often, and I think that it should happen more often than it does.
+I’m dissatisfied.”
+And gone on a radically different path?
+It doesn’t happen that often.
+You know, and I think that it should happen more often than it does.

-Think about how short life is and think about how long eternity is . . .
-Do we think about heaven?
+You think about how short life is and think about how long eternity is . . .
+You know, do we think about heaven?
 Do we think about eternity?
-Do we think about what moments in our lives make the difference between what matters most and what matters least?
-How will we see life differently when we’re on the other side?
-How will we regret the moments we wasted?
-Because we do waste life, and man, that is a tragedy.
+Do we think about, you know, what moments in our lives make the difference between what matters most and what matters least?
+And how will we see life differently when we’re on the other side?
+And how will we regret the moments we wasted?
+Because we do waste life, and man that is a tragedy.
 That is a tragedy.

 Matthew Kelly, Resisting Happiness

 If you had one Sunday left, what would you do?